Creating and Running React Projects with ServBay

 127.0.0.1

-(the dev server runs locally) - Proxy Port:
+(since the dev server is running locally) - Proxy Port:

 8585

-(matches the port specified for your dev server)
+(matches the port you started your dev server on)

 Save the configuration.
-ServBay will automatically apply changes and configure the built-in web server (Caddy or Nginx) to forward requests to
+ServBay applies the changes and configures its built-in web server (Caddy or Nginx) to forward requests to

 servbay-react-dev.servbay.demo